chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 Description of the Case
 -------------------------

+Have you ever wondered why does your coffee goes up the sugar cube when it touches the surface of your drink?
+Or how the sap goes up the tree?
+Or how the wax that keeps the flame of a candle alive is brought to the flame?
+These phenomena are all consequences of capillary action, a force that appears in narrow spaces and that seemingly opposes the gravitational forces...
+A simple case of capillary rise is described in this example, and compared to an analytical solution to check the implementation of our model.
+It consists of a 2D case, in which a dense fluid climbs the narrow space between two walls because of capillary actions.

 Thanks to the symmetry of the problem, only one side is considered in the example.
 At :math:`t = 0`, a denser fluid (fluid 1) occupies the lower half of the domain with a lighter fluid (fluid 0) on the top.
 Because of the boundary condition imposing an angle of contact between the wall and the denser fluid, the surface is curved and a pressure gradient appears.
 Depending on the value of the angle, the height of the fluid will increase (or decrease) and reach an equilibrium height.
 The parameter file is ``jurins-law-2d.prm``
 The computational domain is described in the following figure (not to scale):